Practical guides for cleaning up commercial maintenance records.

 Light industrial owners should track roof, dock equipment, electrical, plumbing, fire systems, HVAC, parking/loading areas, tenant requests, vendor invoices, and any equipment-specific service records that affect the building.

-Review service date, vendor, amount, building, asset, category, and next-due implications before confirming AI-extracted invoice data into permanent maintenance history.
+Review service date, vendor, amount, building, asset, category, and next-due implications before confirming automatically read invoice data into permanent maintenance history.

-Commercial maintenance history is the source-backed record of what was serviced, when, by whom, at what cost, on which asset, and what should happen next.
+Commercial maintenance history is the invoice-backed record of what was serviced, when, by whom, at what cost, on which asset, and what should happen next.

 Why Maintenance Records Matter for Insurance Conversations